movanet/Published/AI Race -- The Future is Coming Too Fast.md

 tags: #ai #race #impact #brain #transparency
 ---

 Note: this is an unedited version of my [Jakarta Post March 31st article](https://www.thejakartapost.com/opinion/2023/03/31/ai-race-the-future-is-coming-too-fast.html).
 The published version had to be condensed in order to fulfill the word limit.
+For the Bahasa Indonesia translation, see [[Balapan AI -- Masa Depan Datang Terlalu Cepat]].

 Mohamad Mova AlAfghani*